 We decided to head to the bar before dinner so that my daughter could enjoy looking at her books in comfort and I could catch up on a few emails.
 Due to the nature of the building, the wifi signal was slightly stronger downstairs.
 We overheard plans being made for a wedding and locals discussing the latest events in the area.
 It was clearly a meeting place for local residents as well as people visiting Devon.

 My daughter and I plotted our route for otter spotting for the next day before heading to our room for the evening.
-While my daughter enjoyed a few cartoons before bed I read ‘Air Like Champagne’, a complimentary book left in our room talking about the history of the Two Bridges from 1700’s through to the present day.
-The Two Bridges has seen some very special guests, including HRH Prince Charles and Vivien Leigh.
-It has also played a very active part in Dartmoor for its entire existence due to its central location.
+While my daughter enjoyed a few cartoons on TV before bed I read ‘Air Like Champagne’, a complimentary book left in our room talking about the history of the Two Bridges Hotel from 1700’s through to the present day.

 We spent a wonderful night at the Two Bridges Hotel, and felt that it was a very special hotel in a very special location.
 I would happily stay here again, with or without children, and would happily recommend the hotel to anyone looking for a luxury hotel in Devon.